wifinigel/wiperf/mkdocs/docs/blog_neo3.md

-Title: Blog Post - Using the Neo3 as a wiperf Probe
+Title: Using the Neo3 as a wiperf Probe
 Authors: Nigel Bowden

 # Using the Neo3 as a wiperf Probe